giomhern/voice-visual-api/README.md

 ## File Structure

 The file structure is shown below. `control.py` provides the heart of the API and `run.py` segments the API interface.
-ALl other files are included for project setup and completeness.
+All other files are included for project setup and completeness.

 ```bash
 ├── app